Vladimir Chelomey: Early life

-Chelomey was born in Siedlce, Lublin Governorate, Russian Empire (now Poland).
+Chelomey was born to a Ukrainian family in Siedlce, Lublin Governorate, Russian Empire (now Poland).
 At the age of three months, his family fled to Poltava, Ukraine, when the Eastern Front of World War I came close to Siedlce.

-When Vladimir was twelve years old, the family moved again to Kyiv.
+When Chelomey was 12 years old, the family moved again to Kyiv.

 In 1932, Chelomey was admitted to the Kyiv Polytechnic Institute (later the basis of Kyiv Aviation Institute), where he showed himself as a student with outstanding talent.
 In 1936, his first book Vector Analysis was published.
 Studying at the institute, Chelomey also attended lectures on mathematical analysis, theory of differential equations, mathematical physics, theory of elasticity and mechanics in the Kyiv University.
 He also attended lectures by Tullio Levi-Civita in the Ukrainian SSR Academy of Sciences.
 Namely in this time Chelomey became interested in mechanics and in the theory of oscillations and remained interested the rest of his life.
 In 1937, Chelomey graduated from the institute with honours.
 After that he worked there as a lecturer, defending a dissertation for the Candidate of Science (in 1939).

 World War II

 From the beginning of the Great Patriotic War in 1941, Chelomey worked at the Baranov Central Institute of Aviation Motor Building (TsIAM) in Moscow, where he created the first Soviet pulsating air jet engine in 1942, independently of similar contemporary developments in Nazi Germany.

 In the summer of 1944, it became known that Nazi Germany used V-1 cruise missiles against Southern England.
 On 9 October 1944, following a decision by the USSR State Defense Committee and People's Commissar for Aviation Industry Alexey Shakhurin, Chelomey was appointed the Director and Chief Designer of Plant N51 (its previous director Nikolay Polikarpov having died a short time before).
-Chelomey was to design, build, and test the first Soviet cruise missile at the earliest possible date.
+Chelomey was to design, build, and test the first Soviet cruise missile as soon as possible.
 As early as December 1944, the missile, code-named 10Kh, was test fired from Petlyakov Pe-8 and Tupolev Tu-2 aircraft.

 OKB-52 and academic career

-Following his success with the 10Kh, the USSR Special Design Bureau on designing pilot-less aircraft (OKB-52) was established under Chelomey's leadership.
+Following his success with the 10Kh, the USSR Special Design Bureau on designing pilot-less aircraft (OKB-52) was established under Chelomey's.
 In 1955, Chelomey was appointed the Chief Designer of the OKB-52, where he continued to work on cruise missiles.

 Chelomey continued his scientific research, earning a doctorate in science from Bauman Moscow Higher Technical School.
 After his dissertation defense in 1951, he became a professor at the School in 1952.

 In 1958, OKB-52 put forward a proposal for a multi-stage Intercontinental ballistic missile.
 Although their UR-200 rocket design was rejected in favour of Mikhail Yangel's R-36 (NATO designation SS-9 Scarp), their UR-100 design was accepted.

 Chelomey's OKB was part of the General Machine-Building Ministry headed by Sergey Afanasyev.